This post contains affiliate links.

 These types of cardboard are difficult to process, so; please check with your local municipality before placing these into your recycling containers.

-Glass can be recycled endlessly; it does not wear out as a raw material and can be recycled over and over again.
+Glass can be recycled endlessly; it does not wear out as the raw material and can be recycled over and over again.

 In fact, for every ton of glass recycled, it saves 1330 pounds of sand, 433 pounds of soda, 433 pounds of limestone, and 151 pounds of feldspar required to create new glass!